this-vishalsingh/zp1/BENCHMARKS.md

 | Bit-based   | 558 µs | baseline |
 | Lookup-based | 68 µs  | **8.2x** |

-The lookup-based approach uses byte decomposition (4 bytes) instead of bit decomposition (32 bits), reducing constraint iterations by 87.5% and achieving 8-10x speedup.
+The lookup-based approach utilizes byte decomposition (4 bytes) instead of bit decomposition (32 bits), resulting in an 87.5% reduction in constraint iterations and achieving an 8-10x speedup.

 ### M31 Field Operations & Poseidon2 S-Box